 - Developmental differences can delay speech, too – every state has affordable resources for parents to assess their children for developmental delays.

 “Kids learn by listening to longer background conversations, but also by imitating simple, short phrases,” says Potock.
 “During the first year, when practicing the model, wait and respond method, focus on single words to model.
 As the baby develops a single-word vocabulary, you’re ready to model two-word phrases and pause for the baby’s response.
-Then, progress to three word-phrases, etc. By age, three, children should speak in at least a three-word phrase with ease and people outside the immediate family should be able to understand most of what the child says.“
+Then, progress to three word-phrases, etc. By age 3, children should speak in at least a three-word phrase with ease and people outside the immediate family should be able to understand most of what the child says.“

 How Speech Delay Happens